Georgia

 Birding Georgia

-In Georgia there are several spectacular birdwatching locations, with very different characteristics.
+Given that, in Georgia there are more than 330 species of birds it is not surprising that there are several spectacular birdwatching locations, with very different characteristics.
 Each of them is interesting in terms of species composition.
 On a relatively small territory there is a multitude of diverse ecosystems.
-This is very favorable for bird watching, as in a short period of time and in area very close to each other it is possible to see birds from totally different habitats.
+This makes for great birdwatching, because there is a lot to see in areas very close to each other where it is possible to see birds from totally different habitats, all in a short space of time.

-Birders tend to target the ‘big five’ species: Caucasian Snowcock, Caucasian Black Grouse, Great Rosefinch, Güldenstädt’s Redstart and Caucasian Chiffchaff but other regional specialties including: Twite (interior Asian form – a potential split), Red-fronted Serin, Wallcreeper, Citrine Wagtail, White-winged Snowfinch, Red-billed and Alpine Choughs, Chukar, Horned Lark, Water Pipit, Greenish Warbler, Barred Warbler, Alpine Accentor, Common Rosefinch and dozens of other species.
+Birders tend to target the ‘big five’ species that are hard to find elsewhere: Caucasian Snowcock, Caucasian Black Grouse, Great Rosefinch, Güldenstädt’s Redstart and Caucasian Chiffchaff, but there are other regional specialties, including: Twite (interior Asian form – a potential split), Red-fronted Serin, Wallcreeper, Citrine Wagtail, White-winged Snowfinch, Red-billed and Alpine Choughs, Chukar, Horned Lark (Shore Lark), Water Pipit, Greenish Warbler, Barred Warbler, Alpine Accentor, Common Rosefinch and dozens of other species.
 Common raptors include: Bearded Vulture, Griffon Vulture, Golden Eagle, Imperial Eagle, Peregrine Falcon, Long-legged Buzzard, and Levant Sparrowhawk.
-Interestingly, it is believed that the common pheasant (now spread around the world as a game bird) was once a Georgian endemic.
+Interestingly, it is believed that the common pheasant (now spread around the world as a game bird) was once unique to Georgia.

 Contributors